keremidarski/automated_scalable_evidence_gathering/README.md

 # Automated Scalable Digital Evidence Gathering and Analysis

-This project aims to automate the gathering and analysis of digital evidence across various operating systems (Windows, Linux, MacOS) using tools like Velociraptor and GRR.
+This project aims to automate the gathering and analysis of digital evidence across various operating systems (Windows, Linux, MacOS, FreeBSD) using tools like [Velociraptor](https://docs.velociraptor.app/) and [GRR](https://grr-doc.readthedocs.io/en/latest/).
 The workflow is designed to be scalable and OS-agnostic, facilitating quick and efficient deployment of forensic tools during an emergency.

 ### Key Features